 - investigate alternative methods for non-structural shoreline hazard mitigation, including managed retreat and multi-layered defenses;

-- explore the pros and cons, including cost-benefits of managed retreat case-studies, and consider examples of communities facing retreat as an option and the factors leading to these decisions;
+- explore the pros and cons of managed retreat and consider examples of communities facing retreat as an option;

-- analyze hypothetical storm surge impacts on communities on the Louisiana coast using Google Earth and online tools;
+- analyze hypothetical storm surge impacts on low-lying coastal communities using Google Earth;